smmills/Phodymm/README.md

 ### Forward Model (`lcout`) Output Files

+Note: Most of the output files append to existing files instead of overwriting to avoid accidental erasure.
+To make sure your files don't contain duplicate data sets, it is recommended you start from a clean directory or rename the run for each execution of `lcout` or `demcmc`.

 1. Lightcurve file (lc_NAME.lcout), where NAME is the name specified in the input file.

    This file lists the times of output and theoretical output as well as the measured flux and uncertainties.
 Useful for plotting the best fit.